The big tops: Where to move next?

 DISCOVER THE SPARK#1 PODCAST ON THE FUTURE OF CIRCUS TENTS!

-Nick Verginis is a Greek cultural journalist and researcher, having worked extensively in cultural magazines.
-Born and raised in Athens, with a background in media studies, he is currently pursuing a master's degree in cultural leadership research at the University of Groningen in the Netherlands.
-Speaking Greek, English, Italian and some Norwegian, Nick is interested in researching the interaction of all types of spaces in arts residencies, with a particular focus on the circus arts sector.
+Nick Verginis is a Greek cultural journalist and researcher, often having worked in cultural magazines.
+Born and raised in Athens with a background in Media Studies, he is currently based in Amsterdam, about to graduate from his Research Master’s studies on Cultural Leadership at the University of Groningen.
+A speaker of Greek, English, Italian, a bit of Norwegian, and Dutch, Nick is interested in thinking, researching, and writing for Circus, with a particular interest in artist residencies, their organisation, and potential models.

 write us: firstname.lastname@example.org